Skippern/GV-scraper/README.md

 For `Transcol` and `Seletivo`, it uses the same JSON interface, used by the [Ceturb](https://ceturb.es.gov.br) site.

+For [Planeta](http://www.viacaoplaneta-es.com.br/destinos-e-horarios-viacao-planeta/), timetables are posted as tables in HTML, each variation is a separate route, using the page index as `ref` tag on the routes.

 The JSON format is developed in collaboration with the developers of [osm2gtfs](https://github.com/grote/osm2gtfs) for full functionallity.

 # Requirements